lezmez/react-floristeria/README.md

-# Getting Started with Create React App
+# ¡ Welcome to my application created with React !

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).